 The campus is also serviced by private package companies (couriers) for deliveries directly to the residence halls.
 This includes DHL, Federal Express, UPS, etc. Please use the address format above.

-Each room is provided with single beds, dressers, desks, desk chairs, and a standard modular telephone jack (except the Suites).
+Each room is provided with single beds, dressers, desks, and desk chairs.
 The rooms may be personalized with furniture from home but keep in mind the space is limited and must be shared with another person(s).
 No University provided furniture may be removed from the room.

 All of our residence halls (except University Apts.) have communal kitchen, laundry, recreation and study areas, and TV rooms.

 All of our halls have 24 hour weekend visitation privileges and limited visitation on Sunday-Thursday from 10:00a.m. - 1:00a.m.
 All guests must be escorted while in the building.
 Non-Students must register at the desk and leave a valid I.D.
 ESU students must swipe their eCards.